 Regardless of our religious sentiments and predisposition, it is obvious that occurring in the second part of summer, August 15th is fundamentally an ancient feast of food abundance and plenitude, a rite of passage to the upcoming cold and barren months.
 In many of the Christian countries, the Assumption of Mary is an official holiday and a time for a family and communal gatherings connected with festive food consumption.
 As we have mentioned before, religious holidays often go hand in hand with exuberant food preparation and result in a significant amount of food that left uneaten.

 The Assumption of Mary is a holiday that is ultimately devoted to food abundance and blessing.
 Food waste should not be its evil twin.

-Meal grace is an unfamiliar concept in most modern households.
-We are not suggesting to embrace this ritual, which for many of us appears a remnant of a bygone era.
-Though we urge you to realise, that we are those first historically lucky generations.
+In most modern households meal grace is a long lost practise.
+We are not suggesting to bring it back, which for many of us is a reminder of a bygone era.
+Yet, we urge you to realise, that we are those first historically lucky generations.
 We are food-wise extremely privileged, by no particular merit of ours, other than living in those parts of the world, where food insecurity is not an issue.
 For us, August 15th is a true blessing of plentitude, food abundance and food security.

 Yet, we waste enough food to feed those hungry four times over.“Once our grandparents were very careful not to throw away any leftover food.
 Consumerism has led us to become used to an excess and daily waste of food, to which, at times we are no longer able to give a just value,” the Pope speaks his words of caution.